santugowda/GridPhoto-App/README.md

 * When an image cell is tapped, a new screen should come up with that image full screen with the title at the bottom of screen
 * The list should support pull down to refresh

-Used RxJava,RetroFit and Picasso external frameworks for the implementation.

 Note : Except for endless scrollable view, rest is implemented(Working on this)

-Libraries used :
+Libraries used for the app implementation :

-RecyclerView with the StaggeredGridLayoutManager to display the grid of image results GSON library to streamline the parsing of JSON data RxJava and RetroFit lib to handle the request and response Picasso for image rendering.
+* RecyclerView with the StaggeredGridLayoutManager to display the grid of image results
+* GSON library to streamline the parsing of JSON data
+* RxJava and RetroFit lib to handle the request and response
+* Picasso for image rendering.